-The most authentic wine bar, without a doubt, is Cave de la Tour, run by a couple of Old Town denizens who cater to a mostly local clientele.
+The most authentic wine bar, without a doubt, is Cave de la Tour, family-run for over 70 years, and catering to a mostly local clientele.
 They speak no English, close promptly at 7pm, take only cash and have no wifi …but if you bring in your empties they will fill them with house wine from the casks while the house cat rubs against your legs.
-Enjoy a coup de rouge at the little wine bar or sit at one of the wine casks, where you can also have a little home cooked lunch.
-Things haven’t changed much here in 70 years.
+Enjoy a coup de rouge at the little wine bar or sit at one of the wine cask table, where you can also have a little home cooked lunch.
+In fact, things haven’t really changed much here in 70 years.
 3 rue de la Tour in Old Nice, tram stop Cathedrale.

-Another popular traditional-style wine bar with a wide array of carefully chosen wines and cheeseboard-and-charcuterie type fare to compliment their selections.
+Vini Mundo is a more traditional-style wine bar with a wide array of carefully chosen wines and cheeseboard-and-charcuterie type fare to compliment their selections.
 34 Avenue de la Republique (tram stop Acropolis)

 La Part des Anges is also all-organic wine shop/wine bar with an impressive selection of bottles to take home or enjoy in their wine bistro ambiance, along with little plates of complementary organic nibbles.
 17 rue Gubernatis (tram stop Massena or Opera)